BeaSantosG/superheros/technical-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## More Informations - Beatriz Goncalves

+The project is on a folder called "technical-app".

+Project made in Framework Angular.

+I chose this framework because it was already on my list for a long time and i wanted to try it out!
+Loved learning new things

+Link to run the Project: https://superheroes-cf5a9.web.app

+or if you have angular CLI and node installed on your computer: ng serve --open